moderndatacompany/dataos.info/docs/resources/types/index.md

 DataOS Lakehouse integrates Apache Iceberg table format with cloud object storage to offer a fully managed storage solution.
 It replicates traditional data warehouse functionalities, such as table creation with defined schemas and data manipulation via various tools.
 To learn more about Lakehouse, refer to the following link: [Lakehouse](/resources/lakehouse/).

+### **Lens**

+Lens is a logical modelling layer within DataOS desgined for accessing tabular data in data warehouses or lakehouses.
+To learn more about Lens, refer to the following link: [Lens](/resources/lens/).

 ### **Monitor**

 The Monitor is a DataOS Resource that allows one to raise incidents corresponding to the occurrence of certain events or metrics in the system.
 More details about the Monitor are available on the following page: [Monitor](/resources/monitor/).

 ### **Pager**

 A Pager Resource enables users to specify criteria for identifying an incident from the incident stream and delivering it to a user-specified destination.
+Learn more about Pager on the following link: [Pager](/resources/pager/).

 ### **Secret**